Toba-O/mainportfolio/plans.md

 - https://www.a11yproject.com/checklist/
 - underline left animation for nav links
 - Home, About, Work, Blog, Contact
+> Footer will have About, Work, Blog

+> Then another column for Contact, Privacy Policy

+> Then another column with map marker icon and "based in the USA", maybe add email icon with address under

 - Dark mode

 ## Services